 Spending a long time working out can lead to hunger and cravings throughout the day.
 Soy protein is effective in curbing these appetites, meaning that people who work out regularly will not constantly want more food.
 People who are obese need an extra boost in their weight loss journey and soy protein can be a useful tool in their diet plan.

 Soy protein is found in many vegan and vegetarian products, such as tofu, tempeh, soy milk, and soy flour.
-For people who want to lose weight but live primarily off of food from animal sources, they can simply substitute their normal animal-based proteins for soy protein.
+People who want to lose weight but live primarily off of food from animal sources can simply substitute their normal animal-based proteins for soy protein.
 Doing this is a great way to increase the amount of soy in one’s diet and many people who make the switch do not even notice the difference.

 Soy protein is found in tofu, tempeh, textured vegetable protein, imitation meats, and soy protein isolate.
 Soy protein is also found in many vegan and vegetarian products such as soy milk, textured vegetable protein, and imitation meats.